amit112/React-Training/README.md

 ### Chapter 3 - Components (Part 2)

-I Have Completed here Part-3 of react components chapter and i have created small app for rendering and deleting movies data.
+I have Completed here Part-3 of react components chapter and i have created small app for rendering and deleting movies data.
 I have done following topics : -

 #### 11. Setting up the vidly project.